dkratzert/DSR/docs/dsr.rst

 file.
 This renaming is completely turned off if residues are used.
 Atoms of the new fragment are then addressed by their residue.

-**put**
+``put``

-DSR searches for the coordinates of the given atoms/Q-peaks and places the fragment on these coordinates leaving the given atoms in place.
+    DSR uses the coordinates of the given atoms/Q-peaks and puts the fragment on these coordinates leaving the given atoms in place.
 The above example will place the fragment on the coordinates of Q1, C5 and C2.
 The atoms C5 and C2 would remain where they were located before.

-**replace**
+``replace``
     DSR searches for the coordinates of the given atoms/Q-peaks but in contrast to the former example, it replaces the target atoms and all atoms in 1.3 Å distance around each atom of the fitted fragment that are in PART 0.
 This mode is useful to quickly rename atoms from a solution by SHELXT.

 It is highly advised to use residues with DSR.
 They make many things easier and DSR takes care about all details regarding residues.
 Normally